The Bradford 12 celebrate with their supporters after winning a legal battle on their right to self-defence. (Tandana Archive)

 -

-Professional development for race organisations - looking at capacity building, funding and recruiting board members.
+Professional development for race organisations - capacity building, funding and recruiting board members.

 .